samkithkjain/cas_703/readme.md

 8. **CarnivalDay:** Class defining a specific day within the carnival, comprising a variety of engaging activities.
 9. **Carnival:** Base class encapsulating the entire carnival celebration, composed of carnival days and diverse participants.

-This metamodelling structure forms the framework for a comprehensive representation of the Carnival, offering flexibility and customization based on the unique characteristics of your specific carnival celebration.
+This metamodeling structure forms the framework for a comprehensive representation of the Carnival, offering flexibility and customization based on the unique characteristics of your specific carnival celebration.
 Additional details, associations, and constraints can be incorporated to tailor the model to your project's requirements.

 ### Assumptions
 - The sponsors will assume responsibility for event and booth management, thereby eliminating the need for additional helpers or staff.